Documentation

 Policy Updates#

 The VPN server uses OpenVPN’s --client-connect and --client-disconnect options to run scripts on VPN client connect and disconnect.
-This requires permissions, not granted by the default SELinux policy on EL9 and Fedora.
+This requires permissions, not granted by the default SELinux policy on Fedora/EL.

 In order to fix this, we needed to change two things: